Edmonton Oilers Introduce Holland As GM & President of Hockey Ops

 The Process of Bringing in Holland

-As owner Daryl Katz, Bob Nicholson and Holland addressed the room, Katz started by admitting the Oilers were not happy with what had gone over the past couple of seasons.
+As owner Daryl Katz, Nicholson and Holland addressed the room, Katz started by admitting the Oilers were not happy with what had gone over the past couple of seasons.
 Nicholson was tasked with finding a new GM that would not only make the Oilers more competitive but move them into “elite status”.

-Nicholson then took over the conversation and explained that he interviewed a number of people.
-Admitting he spoke with some great young minds in hockey, the process changed as the situation in Detroit unfolded.
+Nicholson took over the conversation and explained that he interviewed a number of people.
+Admitting he spoke with some great young minds in hockey, the interview process changed as the situation in Detroit unfolded.

 Nicholson said that while he was interviewing candidates, Yzerman took over the Red Wings and Nicholson began to believe he could see a future where Holland became available.
 Once that happened, Nicholson felt Holland was the best candidate for the job.